NovatecConsulting/ca-apm-grafana-datasource/README.md

 ### Query Builder
 When you add a new query for a panel, the query builder mode is used by default.
 Simply click the respective buttons to browse and select agent, metric, and data frequency for your query.
 ### Raw Query Mode
 Click "Toggle Edit Mode" on the right-hand triple bar menu to switch to raw query mode.
 Although the query builder mode supports basic regular expressions, you can use the raw query mode to use more advanced regex features.
 Some regular expressions might require that you disable automatic escaping by toggling the respective checkbox.
+Additionally, raw query mode supports the aggregation of multiple series into a single aggregated series for display.

 ### Query Variables
 You can create variables for templating based on APM queries.
 You can either query for agents or metrics.
 For agents, prepend your agent regex with "Agents|", for metrics use "Metrics|" instead.
 For example, "Agents|.+" will get you all agents.
 Use the regex option to transform your query results.
 See the animation below for an example of an agent query: